Python-GIS-book/site/source/part2/chapter-07/md/01-data-structures-xarray.md

 Great!
 Now we have a nice simple map that shows the relative height of the landscape where the highest peaks of the mountains are clearly visible on the bottom left corner.
 Notice that we used the `"terrain"` as a colormap for our visualization which provides a decent starting point for our visualization.
 However, as you can see it does not make sense that the part of the elevations are colored with blue because the land surface in this area of the world should not have any values going below the sea surface (0 meters).
 It is possible to deal with this issue by adjusting the colormap which you can learn from Chapter 8.

-Just as easily we can also plot our data in a couple of different ways and e.g. produce a contour map that represents the elevation using contour lines highlighting the hills and valleys in our data.
-We can do this by calling the `.plot.contour()` method in `xarray`:
+We can also easily plot our data in a couple of different ways and e.g. produce a contour map representing the elevation using contour lines.
+A contour map is a type of map that represents the three-dimensional features of a landscape in two dimensions by using contour lines  highlighting the hills and valleys in our data.
+Each contour line connects points of equal elevation above a reference level, such as sea level.
+These lines provide a way to visualize the shape, slope, and elevation of the terrain.
+Contour maps are widely applied to different data in various domains, such as in navigation and orienteering to visualize elevation characteristics to help activities such as hiking; in meteorology to visualize weather related phenomena (atmospheric pressure, temperature); and in hydrology to help identifying drainage patterns, watersheds, and potential flood zones.
+We can create a contour map based on the input data by calling the `.plot.contour()` method in `xarray`:

 ```python
 contours = data["elevation"].plot.contour()